Table of Contents

-These coverage types protect a policyholder when another person gets injured as the result of the policy holder’s negligence.
+These coverage types protect a policyholder when another person gets injured as the result of the policyholder’s negligence.

 Third-party insurance is a kind of liability insurance that a policyholder acquires as the “first party” from an insurance company, which is the “second party,” such as an auto insurance company.

 The policy is between the first and second parties.
-The third-party insurance policy applies in instances when an outsider to the policy (a third-party) accuses the first party of creating a loss to a third party.
+The third-party insurance policy applies in instances when an outsider to the procedure (a third-party) accuses the first party of creating a loss to a third party.

 Third-party insurance is significant because it protects the insured policyholder against claims for damages and costs suffered by the uninsured who caused the harm, i.e., the claimant.

 Essentially, it is a type of liability insurance because, in most cases, the insured party is liable for their damages or losses regardless of who caused them, and the third-party insurance protects against another party’s claims.

 Recently, a major case of third-party liability claim is the Cal fire involving PG&E in Butte County.
 Several third-party liability claims began to spring up against them until they pleaded guilty.